l2iterative/gdb0/README.md

 ## Get RISC Zero to include debug information

-If the guest is compiled with `RISC0_BUILD_DEBUG=1`, RISC Zero Rust compiler will include very useful debug information, which allows GDB to know---for example---the line of the code in the source file that an instruction belongs to.
+If the guest is compiled with `RISC0_BUILD_DEBUG=1`, RISC Zero Rust compiler will include very useful debug information, which allows GDB to know—for example—the line of the code in the source file that an instruction belongs to.

 ```gdb
 (gdb) b *0x200d18 (short for "break *0x200d18")